 The heating system for your bedroom must be able to maintain a temperature of at least 68 degrees during the year.

-Septic Requirements For A Bedroom
+Septic Requirements to Meet The Legal Requirements of A Bedroom

 When a septic system is installed it is rated by the number of bedrooms it can serve.